Miller Nash LLP,

 Yes:

-ORS 646A.604: Requires that if there is an “unauthorized acquisition of computerized data that materially compromises the security, confidentiality or integrity of Personal Information maintained or possessed by the Entity,” the individual must be notified “in the most expedient manner possible and without unreasonable delay, but not later than 45 days after discovering or receiving notice of the breach.”
+ORS 646A.604: Requires that if there is an “unauthorised acquisition of computerised data that materially compromises the security, confidentiality or integrity of personal information maintained or possessed by the Entity,” the individual must be notified “in the most expedient manner possible and without unreasonable delay, but not later than 45 days after discovering or receiving notice of the breach.”

 (1) An Oregon resident’s first name or first initial and last name in combination with any one or more of the following data elements, if encryption, redaction or other methods have not rendered the data unusable or if the data elements are encrypted and the encryption key has also been acquired: